Updated: Jul 18

 Speaking of cheap and easy, this paper puppet idea is simple but really cute!
 I like the idea of not having to make a store run for any supplies.
 You could make these from construction paper or printer paper that is colored in with markers.

 These monster puppets are really cute.
-They would be pick and easy to assemble in session with kiddos.
+They would be quick and easy to assemble in session with kiddos.
 She has them for sale as a printable PDF in her Etsy shop.
 While they aren't free, they are pretty inexpensive.

 From Mas and Pas